-Allowance for Credit Losses: Total allowance for credit losses consists of specific and general allowances.
+Allowance for Credit Losses: Total allowance for credit losses consists of counterparty-specific, collectively assessed allowance for individually insignificant impaired loans, and collectively assessed allowance for incurred but not identified credit losses.
 The allowance is increased by the provision for credit losses, and decreased by write-offs net of recoveries.
 The Bank maintains the allowance at levels that management believes are adequate to absorb credit-related losses in the lending portfolio.

-Alt-A Mortgages: A classification of mortgages where borrowers have a clean credit history consistent with prime of lending criteria.
+Alt-A Mortgages: A classification of mortgages where borrowers have a clean credit history consistent with prime lending criteria.
 However, characteristics about the mortgage such as loan to value (LTV), loan documentation, occupancy status or property type, etc., may cause the mortgage not to qualify under standard underwriting programs.